Long thin covers and nuclear dimension: Nuclear dimension for crossed products

+The proof is somewhat long, and is deferred until we have established a few lemmas and constructions.

-The collection of all stabilizer subgroups of points in $X$ may be too large for us to handle.
-Given a finite set $\Lo \subset G$, we define a modified stabilizer group ``as seen by $\Lo$'', namely the subgroup generated by elements of $\Lo$ which stabilize $x$.
+A crucial point in the proof is that the collection of all stabilizer subgroups of points in $X$ may be too large for us to handle, so, given a finite set $\Lo \subseteq G$, we define a modified stabilizer group ``as seen by $\Lo$'', namely the subgroup generated by elements of $\Lo$ which stabilize $x$.
 This is a systematic way to generalize the short orbit - long orbit split which we used in \cite{Hirshberg-Wu16}.
 More precisely, we use the following notation.

 \begin{Notation} For any $x \in X$, and any finite subset $P \subseteq G$, we denote

 that is, the subgroup of $G_x$ generated by $G_x \cap P$.
 We denote the collection of all such subgroups by